SmoothWAN/SmoothWAN-docs/docs/installation.md

 ***
 **Note**

 Few devices are problematic with SmoothWAN built-in interface renamer (the unique name shown in the example as `USB_1f16`), you can disable this option in Speedify configuration page menu -> Options.
-The adapter naming will be named by the order of first detection e.g `usb0`, `usb1` etc which can be random on every power up.
+The adapter naming will be named by the order of first detection e.g `usb0`, `usb1` which can be random on every power up.
 For data cap limit users, Speedify won't be able to tell which WAN to limit persistently in this mode.

 ![](assets/setup/13.webp){: style="max-height:700px;border:6px solid #d2ccf1;"}